Session 6 of 2020 Class Held Online

 Apply Now for the Class of 2021

 Now more than ever, disability advocates play a critical role – ensuring people with disabilities are included and considered in their communities.
 Texas Partners in Policymaking equips local advocates with the skills and experience needed to take their advocacy to the next level.
 Applications for the 2021 class are now being accepted, and the deadline to apply is April 17, 2020.
-Future sessions may be held in-person or online via videoconference.
+Future sessions may be held in-person or online via video Policymaking equip local advocates with the skills and experience conference.
 To learn more and apply, click here.